(Last Updated on : 17-06-2019)

 Kiran Bedi is a famous Indian social activist

 and a retired Indian Police Service

-Kiran Bedi is now a politician supporting Bharatiya Janata Party.
-She is known for being the first woman to join the Indian Police Service (IPS) in 1972, and was later posted as Director General, BPR&D (Bureau of Police Research and Development, Ministry of Home Affairs).
+and was defeated by him.
+She is known for being the first woman to join the Indian Police Service (IPS) in 1972, and was later posted as Director General, BPR&D (Bureau of Police Research and Development, Ministry of Home Affairs

-Kiran Bedi retired from IPS in December 2007 on voluntary retirement.
+).
+Kiran Bedi retired from IPS position in December 2007 on voluntary retirement.
 During her service, she served a considerable period in the Inspector General Prisons of Tihar Jail

 Early Life of Kiran Bedi

 Kiran Bedi was born on 9th June 1949 in Amritsar, Punjab

 .
 She completed her schooling from the Sacred Heart Convent School, Amritsar

 , where she joined the National Cadet Corps (NCC).
 Later, she graduated in English (Hons.) followed by a Master's degree in 1970.
 Kiran Bedi obtained the doctorate title through her Ph.D. in Social Sciences from the Indian Institute of Technology, New Delhi

 and the topic of her research was "Drug Abuse and Domestic Violence".